 Since argan oil is noncomedogenic, meaning it doesn't clog pores, it's a great oil option for acne-prone skin.
 According to Zeichner, argan oil helps soothe inflammation2 and may help modulate oil production in the skin, too.
 So not only are you limiting blocked pores, but you're easing some of the triggers of acne altogether.

 Finally: It may come in handy for acne scars and post-inflammatory hyperpigmentation.
 Research shows it aids in wound healing, which acne scars would fall under the category of, as well as inhibiting the production of the pigments3 that create dark spots and acne marks.

 Trying to find all-natural ways to reduce signs of aging can be a full-time job.
 One study showed that argan oil can help lock moisture into skin, specifically, mature skin4.
 It was conducted with postmenopausal women and found that with daily application, it resulted in a higher water content within the skin.
-Other research has shown that argan oil can help your skin repair itself1, which is a vital function for skin to keep looking youthful for longer.

 Andrea Jordan is a beauty and lifestyle freelance writer covering topics from hair and skincare to family and home.
 She received her bachelor's in Magazine Journalism from Temple University and you can find her work at top publications like InStyle, PopSugar, StyleCaster, Business Insider, PureWow and OprahMag.
 When she's not writing, you can find Andrea tackling new recipes in the kitchen or babysitting one of her many nieces and nephews.
 She currently resides in New Jersey with her husband and cat, Silas.